 - any other agreement.

-The Commissioner overseeing the conference or hearing is required to decide whether your dismissal was harsh, unreasonable or unjust.
+The Commissioner overseeing the conference or hearing is required to decide whether the dismissal was harsh, unreasonable or unjust.
 In making this decision, a number of factors must be taken into account.
-These include but are not limited to:

-- whether a valid reason existed for your dismissal
+- whether a valid reason existed for the dismissal

-- whether you were told why you were being dismissed and given a chance to respond
+- whether the applicant was told why they were being dismissed and given a chance to respond

-- whether you were previously warned about performing your duties poorly (if this was the reason you were dismissed), and
+- whether they were previously warned about performing their duties poorly (if this was the reason you were dismissed), and

 Appealing a decision

-If you make a claim of unfair dismissal in the ACT and it is unsuccessful, you cannot appeal the decision of the Fair Work Commission unless it grants you the right to do so.
-It will only do so if it considers it to be in the public interest to let you appeal the decision.
+If a claim of unfair dismissal is unsuccessful, the applicant cannot appeal the decision of the Fair Work Commission unless it grants them the right to do so.
+The Fair Work Commission will only grant the right to appeal if it considers it to be in the public interest to allow an appeal.